Secure CheckoutPersonal information is secured with SSL technology.

 School of Aerospace, Mechanical and Manufacturing Engineering, RMIT University, Melbourne, Australia

-Dr Mitsuo Niinomi received his PhD from Faculty of Engineering, Nagoya University in 1980.
+Dr Mitsuo Niinomi received his PhD from Nagoya University in 1980.
 From 1980 to 2005, he was a research associate, Associate Professor, and Professor at Toyohashi University of Technology.
-In 2005, he moved to Institute for Materials Research, Tohoku University as a Professor.
-He was a Director at Institute for Materials Research, Tohoku University from 2009 to 2014.
-He was retired from Institute of Materials Research, Tohoku University.
-He has been an Honorary Professor at Tianjin University (China) from 2011.
-He has been a Professor Emeritus at Tohoku University, a Vising Professor at Institute for Materials Research, Tohoku University, a Specially Appointed Professor at Osaka University and Meijo University, and a Visiting Professor at Nagoya University from 2016.
-He has been an Honorary Professor at North Easter University (China) from 2018.
-He was a Visiting Associate Professor at Carnegie-Mellon University (USA) from 1988 to 1989, and a Visiting Professor at The University of Dayton (USA) from 1997 to 1997.
-His research is focused on designing, development, and evaluation of biological and mechanical biocompatibility of titanium alloys for medical and dental applications.
+In 2005, he moved to the Institute for Materials Research, Tohoku University as a Professor.
+In 2009 he then went on to serve as Director of the Institute for Materials Research, Tohoku University.
+In addition, he has been named an Honorary Professor at Tianjin University (China), Specially Appointed Professor at Osaka University and Meijo University, and Visiting Professor at Nagoya University since 2016.
+Since 2018 Dr. Niinomi has been an Honorary Professor at North Easter University (China).
+Dr. Niinomi is currently Professor Emeritus of Tohoku University and runs the Niinomi research group, which specializes in metallic biomaterials.